elastic/kibana/packages/kbn-build/README.md

 feature).
 It's a tool built specifically for managing JavaScript projects with multiple packages.
-However, it's primarily built (i.e. optimized) for monorepo _libraries_, so it's focused on publishing packages and other use-cases that are not necesserily optimized for our use-cases.
+However, it's primarily built (i.e. optimized) for monorepo _libraries_, so it's focused on publishing packages and other use-cases that are not necessarily optimized for our use-cases.
 It's also not ideal for the setup we currently have, with one app that "owns everything" and the rest being packages for that app.